anbox-cloud/discourse-docs/howto/anbox/develop-platform.md

     amc launch --raw --addon minimal --platform minimal

-Use the `--vm` option if you want to start a VM instance.
+Use the `--vm` option to start a VM instance.